okta/okta.github.io/_source/_posts/2018-02-29-develop-microservices-jhipster-oauth.md

 | {% img blog/microservices-jhipster-oauth/heroku-blog.png alt:"Blog on Heroku" width:"400" %} | {% img blog/microservices-jhipster-oauth/heroku-store.png alt:"Store on Heroku" width:"400" %} |

+## Source Code

+You can find the source code for this example at https://github.com/oktadeveloper/okta-jhipster-microservices-oauth-example.

 ## Learn More about Microservices and JHipster

 I hope you've enjoyed this whirlwind tour of how to create a microservices architecture with JHipster.
 Just because JHipster makes microservices easy doesn't mean you should use them.
 In the wise words of [Martin Fowler](https://martinfowler.com/articles/microservices.html) (March 2014):